Lyall-A/TIDAL-Downloader/README.md

 ## Dependencies
 * [Node.js](https://nodejs.org)
 * [Kid3-cli](https://kid3.kde.org) - Optional. for embedding metadata

+## Warning
+I don't know the risks from doing this.
+It is possible you can get banned, I'm not sure

 ## How TIDAL authenticates a browser
 * Browser sends request to `https://login.tidal.com/api/email/user/existing` containing a client ID, code challenge, redirect URI, scope, login credentials and more